 If the student receives financial aid, but never begins attending classes, the Office of Financial Aid must return all disbursed funds to the respective federal, state and institutional aid programs.

 If the student begins attendance and then withdraws from the University, we will calculate how much financial aid was earned based on the number of days the student attended.
 Some of the aid may be cancelled and the student may owe a bill.

 If a student stops attending all classes during a term without officially withdrawing from school, they may receive all F’s on their transcript.
 At the end of each semester, our office will review all students who received financial aid and have no passing grades.
-We will verify with instructors the last day the student attended class and then calculate how much financial aid was earned.
+We will verify with instructors the last day the student participated in an academic activity, such as completion of an assignment or test or participation in class, and then calculate how much financial aid was earned.
 Unofficial withdrawals may also impact the student’s completion rate under the Satisfactory Academic Progress Policy.